Midday Meal Scheme: Criticism

-Despite the success of the program, child hunger as a problem persists in India.
+Despite the success of the programme, child hunger as a problem persists in India.
 According to current statistics, 42.5% of the children under 5 are underweight.
 Some simple health measures such as using iodised salt and getting vaccinations are uncommon in India.
 "India is home to the world's largest food insecure population, with more than 500 million people who are hungry", India State Hunger Index (ISHI) said.
 Many children don't get enough to eat, which has far-reaching implications for the performance of the country as a whole.
 "Its rates of child malnutrition is higher than most countries in Sub-Saharan Africa," it noted.
 The 2009 Global Hunger Index ranked India at 65 out of 84 countries.
 More than 200 million went hungry in India that year, more than any other country in the world.
 The report states that "improving child nutrition is of utmost urgency in most Indian states".

 As the MDM Scheme operates only in government/government-aided schools, it does not serve the large share of children in India who attend private schools.
 From 2015 to 2018, the number of children receiving food through the MDM scheme declined in many states, a pattern that may at least partly reflect the rising popularity of private schools in the country.